TranNhatTan14/Obsidian/Vocabulary/transport.md

 antonyms:
 homophones:
 anagrams:
-description:
+description: to move from one place to another
 prefix:
-root:
+root: port - carry
 suffix:
-pronunciation:
-example:
-etymology:
 ---